swisscom/cdr-client/README.md

       mode: production
 ```

-If the host is set to stage instead of production, then the scopes needs to be set to `https://tst.identity.health.swisscom.ch/CdrApi/.default`.
+If the host is set to stage instead of production, then the scope needs to be set to `https://tst.identity.health.swisscom.ch/CdrApi/.default`.